1999AZZAR/live-chat-widget/README.md

 ## Troubleshooting

-- If the welcome message or persona doesn't update, make sure you have run `./deploy.sh` and the latest `systemInstruction.txt` is in Cloudflare KV.
+- If the welcome message or persona doesn't update, make sure you have deployed the latest `systemInstruction.txt` to your worker.
 - Check your browser's console for errors if the widget doesn't appear or style correctly.

 ## License